raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 Here are some requirements for your estimated_trajectory.txt

 - Each line in the text file contains a single pose.
-- If you are testing Tartan Air datraset, the number of lines/poses must be the same as the number of image frames in that trajectory. (**@wenshan**)
 - The format of each line is 'tx ty tz qx qy qz qw'.
 - tx ty tz (3 floats) give the position of IMU sensor to the world origin in the world frame.
 - qx qy qz qw (4 floats) give the orientation of IMU in the form of a unit quaternion with respect to the world frame.